"Journey to Guatemala: Learn, Serve, Lead with Colleen Biggs" - April 13 - 24, 2023

 DAY 2, April 15 - Antigua - After breakfast, those up for a hike will gather together to trek and take in city views from Cerro de la Cruz.
 We’ll take you to a Jade Factory and for a Chocolate experience, including a delicious cup of Mayan hot chocolate!
 From there, we will visit a suite of exquisite museums, and have dinner at the magnificent Santa Domingo Monastery.
 Hosted: Breakfast, Jade tour and Mayan chocolate refreshment, Monastery Museums, Dinner

 LEAD • Day 8, April 21 – For those who wish to, use what you’ve learned about the people, place and culture to design and present a 30-minute workshop to meet a local needs.
 Themes could include leadership, self-esteem, or could teach practical skills like writing a resume, managing household finances, starting and growing a small business, and other subjects to address needs you’ll recognize as you learn and serve.
-Hosted: Breakfast, Lunch
+Hosted: Breakfast, Lunch, Dinner

 During our stay at the lake, your nightly dinner is included as well as optional kayaking, a hiking tour and other activities.